beyzaydnn/LineerRegressionEx/README.md

 # Lineer Regression and Backward Elimination Example
-Simple impplementations of linear regression and using Backward Eliminition in python . we will give attention just P-values colomn.
+Simple implementations of linear regression and using Backward Eliminition in python . we will give attention just P-values colomn.
 I removed highest P-value ,then rebuilt it and fitted the model with  the remaining variables.

 # Data